-INX Media: CBI seeks 5 day custody of Peter Mukerjea
+INX Media: CBI gets custody of Peter Mukerjea till March 31

-The CBI has sought five day custody of Peter Mukerjea in connection with the INX Media case.
-In its affidavit it says that to further its probe in the case, it was seeking his custody.
+The CBI has got custody of Peter Mukerjea till March 31 in the INX Media case.
+In its affidavit the CBI said that to further its probe in the case, it was seeking his custody.

 Peter Mukerjea is now jailed in a Mumbai jail in connection with the Sheena Bora murder case.
 His wife too is lodged in jail in connection with the same case.